SchriderLab/Timesweeper/README.md

    1. Either based on the `example_demo_model.slim` example
    2. Or by using stdpopsim to generate a SLiM script
 2. Simulate demographic model with time-series sampling
-   1. `simulate_custom` if using custom SLiM script
+   1. `timesweeper sim_custom` if using custom SLiM script
-   2. `simulate_stdpopsim` if using a SLiM script output by stdpopsim
+   2. `sim_stdpopsim` if using a SLiM script output by stdpopsim
    3. Note: If available, we suggest using a job submission platform such as SLURM to parallelize simulations.
 This is the most resource and time-intensive part of the module by far.
-3. Preprocess simulated vcfs by merging with `process_vcfs.sh`
+3. Preprocess simulated vcfs by merging with `process`
-4. Create features for the neural network with `make_training_features.py`
+4. Create features for the neural network with `condense`
-5. Train networks with `nets.py`
+5. Train networks with `train`
-6. Run `timesweeper.py` on VCF of interest using trained models and input data
+6. Run `detect` on VCF of interest using trained models and input data

 ---